AlbionsRefuge/bubbles-faq/README.md

 - [x] Can I change size of the dots?
 - [x] Any more tricks?
 Yes, color fading!
 - [x] How to resize animation?
+- [ ] How to vertically center the animation?